 When will Nvidia’s own CPUs be available for purchase?
 Michael Dell, the founder of Dell Technologies and Mr. Not-just-a-clever-name, says we should “come back next year” to evaluate where the company is in the AI PC market.
 In a Bloomberg interview, he sat next to Jen-Hsun Huang and delivered the joke.

-We’re not sure, though, if this implies Nvidia laptops would control the entire hardware ecosystem, similar to Apple laptops.
-It’s possible that the green team is merely preparing SoCs for other laptop makers to enable them to eventually incorporate them into the thin-and-light market without discrete GPUs, but I doubt Nvidia could resist producing a reference design that is at least reminiscent of the MacBook.
+We’re not sure if this implies Nvidia laptops would control the entire hardware ecosystem, similar to Apple laptops.
+It’s possible that the green team is merely preparing SoCs for other laptop makers to enable them to eventually incorporate them into the thin-and-light market without discrete GPUs.
+Still, I doubt Nvidia could resist producing a reference design that is at least reminiscent of the MacBook.